 That said, hosting can be as frustrating as playing your own games.
 I’m sure I’m not alone in admitting that it’s annoying when you have a group of friends who are either just new to board games or aren’t particularly experienced and need to sit through a really easy game.
 Your group becomes restless, the stress of hosting becomes annoying, and the stress of having your own game situation at home becomes a lot more urgent.
 The good news is that almost everyone will get better with time, and even if they do get worse, there are simple fixes that will help you stay on top of things.

 The key thing to remember is that hosting board game night is a role that you’ll take on for about 15 minutes each time you host, so get a plan in place before the first time you host.
 I know that I’ve written before that the best way to host a board game night is to have the basics and then add something new each time, but that just doesn’t work if your friends are new to board games or know no better.
 If you plan your next hosting session to have the basics (there are many things to prepare and distribute) and then have the budget to have the expensive features (such as easy to keep rules updates and other apps) then you’ll find that things run more smoothly and you get more of what you expect – a group of friends who love to play board games.
+Later on, you may give each other board game gifts, increasing the number of games on your list of board game nights.

 You don’t have to host a board game night each time you play, either – keep playing your own games with friends each time you host a board game night and you’ll find that you can play many different games in any combination that you want, like an emerging firm favourite to play online, crazy vegas.
 Even if your friends don’t want to play a game you’re offering, just make a request to have a game on the evening’s agenda and try to find one.
 I find that I get more enjoyment out of hosting a group of people than I do when I play a game at a board game night, but I’m still going to try and play with friends whenever I can.